mojotech/rubo_claus/README.md

 	* N number of `clause` method calls and/or a single `catch_all` method call
 * `clause`
 	* Array - list of arguments to pattern match against
+      * Keywords:
+        * `:any` - among your arguments, `:any` represents that any data type will be accepted in its position.
+        * `:tail` - given an array argument with defined "head" elements and `:tail` as the last element (such as `[String, String, :tail]`), this will destructure the head elements and make the tail an array of the non-head elements.
 	* Proc - method body to execute when this method is matched and executed
 * `catch_all`
 	* Proc - method body that will be executed if the arguments do not match any of the `clause` patterns defined